Meet Luxon's inner circle - the people he relies on most

 Longtime staffer Gareth Hollins has been promoted to head of research and policy advice.
 Hollins previously worked for Nikki Kaye while she was deputy leader, and has stayed with the party since then.

-Prior to joining National's team in Parliament, Hollins worked in trade policy, before heading overseas to London and Turkey where he worked in consulting.
+Before joining National's team in Parliament, Hollins worked in trade policy, then overseas in Britain and Turkey where he worked in consulting.

 Matt Burgess

-National hired former New Zealand Initiative senior economist Matt Burgess to be the party's economic advisor.
-Burgess had formerly worked as Bill English's senior economic advisor while English was finance minister.
+National hired former New Zealand Initiative senior economist Matt Burgess to be the party's economic adviser.
+Burgess had formerly worked as Bill English's senior economic adviser while English was Finance Minister.

-Prior to that, Burgess was the chief executive of iPredict, the online predictions market which was effectively shut down by Associate Minister of Justice Simon Bridges when he declined to exempt it from anti-money laundering legislation (Burgess had already moved to the Beehive by this point).
+Before that, Burgess was the chief executive of iPredict, the online predictions market.
+Later that was effectively shut down by Associate Minister of Justice Bridges when he declined to exempt it from anti-money laundering legislation (Burgess was already safely ensconced in the Beehive by that point).

 Hamish Rutherford